-> So, with the idiot well secured, I have one of my assistants peel off the heavy layer of compression dressing from his neck, with me standing with the needle holder and suture ready to start suturing.
-Sure enough, there was a laceration; but, luckily, the bleeding was minimal and definitely not from the jugular vein.
+So, with the idiot well secured, I have one of my assistants peel off the heavy layer of compression dressing from his neck, with me standing with the needle holder and suture ready to start suturing.
+Luckily, there was a laceration, but the bleeding was minimal and definitely not from the jugular vein.
 After placing enough sutures and getting an adequate level of hemostasis, I sent him to the ward for observation and to sober up.
 Lord knows I wanted to rap his head with my knuckles, but I just held back the urge and walked away.No matter your attitude towards alcohol usage, I guarantee that you will without a doubt be irritated about dealing with an inebriated patient.
-Now, technically, people can drink alcohol at any time of day on any day of the week, you are more likely to be overwhelmed by such patients at night time and the weekend; but as in the experience I quoted above, that patient showed up around 3 pm on a weekday, so if you're from a "drinking nation" you'll have to be prepared whenever.
+Now, technically, people can drink alcohol at any time of day on any day of the week, you are more likely to be overwhelmed by such patients at night time and the weekend; but as in the experience I quoted above, that patient showed up around 3 pm, so if you're from a drinking nation you'll have to be prepared whenever.

 There really is no way of telling what kind of inebriated patient you'll get; alcohol elicits many different responses from its consumers.
 Some people might just be happy and might even get more courageous (even awkwardly flirtatious), while others become a chaotic storm of anger and rudeness; then you also have the person who'll drink themself into such a stupor that they become like the living dead, practically comatose.
-Alcohol also turns some people into scholars of no particular renown.
-I have also encountered the emotional wreck (more often a woman, but on many occasions also a man) who becomes so overcome by emotion and just breaks down crying.
-It really is a wheel of fortune scenario.
+I have also encountered the emotional wreck (more often a woman than a man) who becomes so overcome by emotion and just breaks down crying.